More

 12. Letter School

 An English language app targeted towards younger learners, Letter School is the perfect companion for observational learners!
-With a focus on handwriting, it delivers games and activities that make learning English more accessible for observational learners.
+Focusing on handwriting, it delivers games and activities that make learning English more accessible for observational learners.

 Price: Free (with in-app purchases)